yusufklncc/Toshiba-Portege-Z30-Hackintosh/README.md

-With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 11.1
+With OpenCore Configrator you should definitely set your SMBIOS settings  MacBook Pro 11.1